golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-2-vpn-ssh-terminal.md

     echo "PasswordAuthentication yes" >> /etc/ssh/sshd_config
 ```

-If you'd like to experiment with modifying it, please refer to our articles about [preparing your own VM images](../vm-runtime/).
+If you'd like to experiment with modifying it, please refer to our articles about [custom VM images](/docs/creators/python/guides/golem-images).

 ## The requestor agent

-{% hint style="info" %}
+{% alert level="info" %}
 **This is the part that's run by the requestor (you).**
-{% /hint %}
+{% /alert %}

 Now we can move on to the requestor agent, which will create a VPN network, attach the Provider node to it, and allow SSH connections via the Net gate available on the `yagna` daemon.

-The full source code of the requestor agent is available in yapapi's github repo: [https://github.com/golemfactory/yapapi/tree/b0.7/examples/ssh/ssh.py](https://github.com/golemfactory/yapapi/blob/b0.7/examples/ssh/ssh.py).
+The full source code of the requestor agent is available in yapapi's github repo: [https://github.com/golemfactory/yapapi/tree/master/examples/ssh/ssh.py](https://github.com/golemfactory/yapapi/tree/master/examples/ssh/ssh.py).

 Here, we're going to go through the most important excerpts.